prajakta-3-b/prajagtashree/README.md

 # prajagtashree
-this is my first GIT repository
+this is my first GIT repository.
 Author-PRAJAKTA SHREE